Federal Lactation-Related Laws

 8 Steps to Breastfeeding Friendly Businesses Toolkit

 The Wood County Breastfeeding Coalition developed a great resource that can be used statewide.
-The 8 Steps to Breastfeeding Friendly Businesses is available in PDF.
+The 8 Steps to Breastfeeding Friendly Businesses is available in PDF, but it also available in an editable format from the coalition’s website.
 The toolkit is not designed to be given out to businesses in its entirety, but to be used by those that are working with employers in their communities to improve their lactation support.
 There are a variety of resources included in the toolkit to assist you in helping worksites become more breastfeeding friendly.

 Please contact firstname.lastname@example.org with any questions about this resource.
 The WBC Worksite Committee will continue to discuss this and other resources to further enhance support for employers and lactating employees throughout the state.